 ARE 5930r.
 Special Topics in Art Education (1–3).
 This course discusses topics in art education, arts administration, and art therapy and varies from term to term.
-May be repeated to a maximum of fifteen semester hours within the same term.
+May be repeated to a maximum of fifteen (15) credit hours; repeatable within the same term.

 ARE 5934r.
 Special Topics: Art Therapy Issues (1–3).
 Prerequisite: Instructor permission.
 This course varies content to offer intensive study regarding specific topics relevant to the practice of art therapy.
 These topics may include but are not limited to: treating sexual abuse, confronting substance abuse, coping with loss, utilizing family systems, and addressing multicultural issues.
 Please check with the Department of Art Education office for current topic(s).
 May be repeated to a maximum of nine semester hours.